 Providing a rich array of opportunities for education abroad is one of the central pillars of our commitment to integrate international and intercultural perspectives into the IU curriculum.
-This past fall we were happy to see our efforts recognized by the 2019 Open Doors Report
+Last fall we were happy to see our efforts recognized by the 2020 Open Doors Report

-For anyone who is planning to engage IU students in study- or travel-abroad activities in the future, I am setting out below important information regarding the approval process, which is designed to maintain the integrity of IU’s study abroad programs.
+For anyone who is planning to engage IU students in new study or travel abroad activities in the future, I am setting out below important information regarding the approval process, which is designed to maintain the integrity of IU’s study abroad programs.
 The most important thing to bear in mind is that all activities involving IU students studying or traveling abroad with institutional assistance must be approved by the Office of Overseas Study.

-Please note that there is an abbreviated proposal process for student activities involving conference attendance, field research, sport activities, or music performances organized or designed by IU faculty and staff.
-Moreover, if students are traveling alone, based on a faculty or staff recommendation or encouragement but without their direct involvement, no proposal is needed, even if the students have IU funding to support their travel.
+Please note that there is an abbreviated proposal process for student activities involving conference attendance, field research, sports activities, or music performances organized or designed by IU faculty and staff.

 The Council’s approval procedure provides consistency in the process of granting credit (where relevant) and ensures that overseas activities adhere to IU’s high academic standards.
 It also helps to safeguard the health and safety of all IU participants.
 The process also serves to introduce best practices to all program organizers, including how to minimize risk.